CopernicusAustralasia/auscophub/doc/source/index.rst

 ------------------------

 A number of Python classes have been written to access ESA's metadata, as supplied by a range of XML files.
-They are arranged by Sentinel number.
+They are arranged in modules for each Sentinel number. e.g. :mod:`auscophub.sen1meta`

 * :mod:`auscophub.sen1meta`
 * :mod:`auscophub.sen2meta`